DSheirer/sdrtrunk/README.md

 ```
 gradle.bat clean buildSdr
 ```
-This would add gradle, download all project dependencied and build JAR
+This would add gradle, download all project dependencies and build JAR

 ## Development
 All dependencies/versions are controlled from build.gradle.
 To change the new release version tag of artifact - change property:
 ```
-version = '0.3.1'
+version = '0.3.2'
 ```

 ## Run SDRTrunk